pedrovsiqueira/suntech/README.md

 ## About The Project

 The challenge was to build a system for home registration.
-After the a user registers a new home, the system then adds the coordinates through the latitude and longitude coordinates and adds them to a heat map using the Google Maps API.
+After the user registers a new home, the system then adds the coordinates through the latitude and longitude, and adds them to a heat map using the Google Maps API.
 For the input validations I used YUP and for the Form I used the unform library.

 The first step I took when I started the development was to decide how many pages I would have.
 After figuring out I would need two pages I started thinking about how I could structure the components.
 I figured I would need a navbar to navigate between the two pages, so that was the first component I created.
-After finishing the navbar, i would need an input and a button component for my home registration page.
+After finishing the navbar, I would need an input and a button component for my home registration page.
 For the registration page, I decided to go with a very simple form using only the following inputs: CEP, Number and Number of Residents.
-I decided not to add a latitude and logitude input because I figured nobody memorizes thoses numbers.
+I decided not to add a latitude and logitude input because I figured nobody memorizes those numbers.
 Because I didn't create the latitude and longitude inputs, I had to get them via the Google API using the CEP to find the coordinates.

 After finishing my Registration page I moved on to my Home page which is where the heat map is.
 While searching for a package, I came across one called GoogleMapReact.
 After reading the documentation I figured out how to use it and decided to implement it on this project.
 My logic for the heat map was very simple.
-The instructions said that i had to consider the number of residents when making the map.
+The instructions said that I had to consider the number of residents when making the map.
 So my calculation was (lat, lng) * residents.
 So basically, if I have 10 residents living in the same coordinates, I would have 10 of the same latitude and longitude coordinates for that specific address.

 Strong Points
 - Clean Code;